 The holders of ordinary shares are entitled to receive dividends as and when declared by the Company.
-All ordinary shares carry one vote per share without restriction.
+All ordinary shares have no par value and carry one vote per share without restrictions.
+On 18 December 2017, the Company issued 93,016,281 ordinary shares of \$0.015 per share for cash to provide fund for the expansion of the Group's operations.